20eddibae/BarnacleUNetIdentification/README.md

 # Barnacle Segmentation

-Two approaches were taken on this problem, one one using OpenCV tools for a more manual, direct segmentation approach while the U-Net segmentation used existing deep learning architectures and adjusted the data creation for training the model.
+Two approaches were taken on this problem, one using OpenCV tools for a more manual, direct segmentation approach while the U-Net segmentation used existing deep learning architectures and adjusted the data creation for training the model.

 ### General project structure